travis-ci/docs-travis-ci-com/user/private-dependencies.md

 {{ site.data.snippets.git_repository_settings_forks_ssh_keys }}

-> Please Note: In the [travis-ci.com](https://app.travis-ci.com) secrets may be stored also in encrypted environment variables, available for both public and private repositories.
+> Please Note: In the [travis-ci.com](https://app.travis-ci.com), secrets may also be stored in encrypted environment variables, available for both public and private repositories.
 Read more about [encrypted environment variables](/user/environment-variables/).

 ### Using an existing key